 For 40 years, even with 60% of U.S. Stocks, it is starting to look dangerous at an 86% chance of success.
-It would still be fine with a 3.5% withdrawal rate.
-It is interesting that for a 4% withdrawal rate, both 20% and 0% Swiss Stocks are at almost the same performance.
-However, for larger withdrawal rates, the 100% U.S. Stocks dominate more clearly.
+It would still be okay with a 3.5% withdrawal rate.
+Interestingly, for a 4% withdrawal rate, both 20% and 0% Swiss Stocks are at almost the same performance.
+However, for larger withdrawal rates, the portfolio with 100% U.S. Stocks dominate more clearly.

 Forecasting the USD/CHF

-Setting the exchange rate to 1 CHF = 1 USD is not too bad for the short-term.
+Setting the exchange rate to 1 CHF = 1 USD is not too bad for the short term.
 But it is not great at all for the long-term.
+Also, it eliminates risks that we should not ignore.
 So I propose we do a small forecast based on actual returns.

 Here are the forecasted estimations for the USD/CHF exchange rate: